 If voters approve Prop.
 34, the 727 inmates on death row at San Quentin and the Central California Women's Facility at Chowchilla, would have their sentences immediately commuted to life without parole.
 A Field Poll released Tuesday showed likely voters are split on Prop.
 34 -- 42 percent support the initiative, 45 percent are opposed and 13 percent are undecided.

 Ahnen was 8 years old in 1973 when his sister Rose Marie was abducted on her way to school in Wisconsin and murdered.
-Ahnen, who described Rose Marie as his best friend, said a kid at school tried to comfort him by saying
+Ahnen, who described Rose Marie as his best friend, said a kid at school tried to comfort him by saying he would shoot the killer between the eyes.
+The other children cheered, but Ahnen didn't.

 "The only thought that went through my mind was, my family's life was just ripped apart by violence and this is what you want to talk to me about?"